 Community Learning Exchange

 The CLE evolved out of a program initiated by the W.K.
 Kellogg Foundation in 2002.
-Kellogg’s Leadership for Community Change program (KLCC) tested the theory that place-based, collective leadership—across racial, class and age boundaries—could achieve meaningful and sustainable change in 21st century communities.
+The Kellogg Leadership for Community Change program (KLCC) tested the theory that place-based, collective leadership - across racial, class and age boundaries - could achieve meaningful and sustainable change in 21st century communities.
 The success of that program led some of Kellogg’s program partners to launch the CLE as a means of exposing more communities to the collective leadership framework and expanding the practitioner network.
 Initial funding for the CLE was provided by the W.K.
 Kellogg Foundation.

-Leader- ship for 21st Century Change, available for free download, is a 16 page overview of our how our Collective Leadership framework was implemented to create change in communities around the country.
+Leadership for 21st Century Change, available for free download, is a 16-page overview of our how our Collective Leadership framework was used to create change in communities around the country.